freerange/freeagent_transaction_explainer/README.md

 * If you are a member of Go Free Range, you will want to use the `rules.json` file in the `master` branch of this repo which is available from this URL (via GitHub Pages): https://freerange.github.io/freeagent_transaction_explainer/rules.json

-* Configure the extension with the URL of the rules you're hosting, by using the "Options" link under chrome://extensions.
+* Configure the extension with the URL of the rules you're hosting, by finding the extension under chrome://extensions, clicking on the "Details" button for the extension, clicking on the "Extension options" link, filling in the value in the "Rules URL" field, and clicking the "Save" button.

 ## Usage